selinkorkmaz/selinkorkmaz.github.io/_posts/2020-11-25-semesterrecap.md

 >"I want to create a hub for students to find reliable information, without having to sift through six months’ worth of links and articles." - Camryn

 Camryn's website covers all that a Texas A&M student would need.
-He has categories like `Changes in Aggie Traditions`, `Sports Changes`, `Schedule and Course Changes`, `Local Resources`, `Health Resources`, `Guidelines & Restrictions`, `COVID-19 Cases`, and `Where to get tested`.
+She has categories like `Changes in Aggie Traditions`, `Sports Changes`, `Schedule and Course Changes`, `Local Resources`, `Health Resources`, `Guidelines & Restrictions`, `COVID-19 Cases`, and `Where to get tested`.
 Definitely check out her site and share it with your peers!